paulera/dublin/stamp-1-faq.md

 ## Does moving to a new job during the Stamp 1 affects the 2 years time counting to apply for a Stamp 4? ##

-No. Only during the first year of Stamp 1 you must stay with the same employer, but after that period you can move to another job without affecting the 24 months countdown to be eligible for a Stamp 4.
+No if you do after 12 months.
+Only during the first year of Stamp 1 you must stay with the same employer, but after that period you can move to another job without affecting the 24 months countdown to be eligible for a Stamp 4.
 It is necessary to return the current Working Permit documents and reapply with the new company.

 > A feature of the Critical Skills Employment Permit and the Green Card Employment Permit is that holders whose employment permit and immigration registration card are due to expire will not be required to apply for a renewal permit through the Department of Jobs, Enterprise and Innovation.
 Instead Critical Skills Employment Permit and Green Card Employment Permit holders can apply for a support letter from the Department of Jobs, Enterprise and Innovation and then present themselves for registration renewal at the Garda National Immigration Bureau with this support letter, their existing Critical Skills Employment Permit or Green Card Employment Permit, passport and their Garda Naturalisation Immigration Bureau card.
 >